Kotlin/api-guidelines/docs/topics/api-guidelines-build-for-multiplatform.md

 ## Maximize your reach

-> To streamline artifact production, you can try out an [experimental](components-stability.md#stability-levels-explained) feature for publishing Kotlin Multiplatform libraries from any host using cross-compilation.
-> This allows you to generate `.klib` artifacts for Apple targets without needing an Apple machine.
-> For more information, see [Host requirements](multiplatform-publish-lib.md#host-requirements).
->
-> We're planning to stabilize this feature and further improve library publication in the future.
-> Please leave your feedback in our issue tracker [YouTrack](https://youtrack.jetbrains.com/issue/KT-71290).
->
-{style="note"}

 To make your library available to the largest number of projects as a dependency, aim to support as many [target platforms](multiplatform-dsl-reference.md#targets) of Kotlin Multiplatform as possible.